|Guide||♦||16 Triplogs||0 Topics|

 Up Copper Camp Creek and Beyond!

-Short section in the east damaged from Sunflower Fire of '12.
+A short section in the east was damaged from the Sunflower Fire of '12.
 Trail sees little usage and is washed out/overgrown in sections.

 Reaching the western trailhead is difficult.
 Even if one could get a vehicle across the Verde River, either by getting special permission to drive over Horseshoe Dam (good luck with that) or by fording the river from 161, 477 is overgrown and washed out in several locations.
 The most obvious option of walking under the Horseshoe Dam spillway and using 479/477 to get to the trailhead adds around 7.5 miles of hiking before even touching the trail.

 Cresting onto Squaw Flat occurs at 6.2 miles and includes an immediate change of vegetation.
 Junipers take over, the short trees providing some minor shade, and the brush is low and not intrusive.
-The trail is mostly easy well-worn in the soft rock up here and is easy to follow without the few cairns, though a few small drainages does confuse things along the way.
+The trail is mostly easy, well-worn in the soft rock up here, and easy to follow without the few cairns, though a few small drainages confuse things along the way.
 Sheep Mountain towers to the northeast and the closer Saddle Mountain to the southeast.

 Deadfall becomes a problem around 7.2 miles.
 The trail crosses a few rocky washes, which are the source for McFarland Canyon, and a combination of the taller pines and Sunflower Fire make this a difficult area to get through.
 Gnarly brush also springs up to obscure the tread and claw at hikers.
 Stay on the trail as long as possible, first crossing the rocky washes, walking along the southern edge of a growing canyon, then dropping down a shallow ridgeline into the floor of upper McFarland, then deal with the obstacle course of dead trees within the rocky floor until the Sheep Creek Trail junction shows up.